MooersLab/time-blocks/README.md

 ## Coming soon

-Variants of wired.tex translated to Markdown, Typst, and Org-mode to ease customization by non LaTeX users.
+Variants of wired.tex translated to Markdown, Typst, and Org-mode to ease adoption and customization by non LaTeX users.

 ## Update history